baedrik/snip721-reference-impl/README.md

 ```

 ## <a name="reveal"></a>Reveal
-Reveal unwraps the sealed metadata, irreversibly marking the token as unwrapped.
-If the `unwrapped_metadata_is_private` configuration value is true, the formerly sealed metadata will remain private, otherwise it will be made public.
+Reveal unwraps the sealed private metadata, irreversibly marking the token as unwrapped.
+If the `unwrapped_metadata_is_private` [configuration value](#config) is true, the formerly sealed metadata will remain private, otherwise it will be made public.

 ##### Request
 ```